 - 1 cup water

-Trim any large pieces of fat off of the thighs.
+- Trim any large pieces of fat off the thighs.
 Cut chicken breasts in half so they are similar in size to the thighs.
-Add all the chicken to a bowl.

-Pour water into the Instant Pot liner.
-Layer chicken in the water.
+- Pour 1 cup of water into the Instant Pot liner.
+Layer the chicken in the water.

-Cut the onion into ½-inch half rounds* and layer over chicken.
+- Cut the onion into ½-inch half rounds and layer over the chicken.

-Secure the lid and set to Sealing.
-Set the Instant Pot to Manual, High Pressure for 20 minutes.
+- Secure the lid and set the valve on top of the lid to Sealing.
+Set the Instant Pot to cook for 20 minutes at high pressure.

-Meanwhile, add all the sauce ingredients to a medium-size saucepan, whisk to combine, and let simmer over low heat while the chicken cooks.
+- Meanwhile, add all the bbq sauce ingredients to a medium-size saucepan, whisk to combine, and let simmer over low heat while the chicken cooks.

-Once the cooking cycle for the chicken is completed, let the pressure release naturally for 10 minutes before releasing remaining pressure (use a towel or hot pad holder).
+- Once the cooking cycle for the chicken is completed, let the pressure release naturally for 10 minutes.
+Then release the remaining pressure by turning the valve on top of the lid from sealing to venting (use a towel or hot pad holder).